Digitized Records of the Unitarian Universalist Service Committee

 - 3,000 photographs

 - 300 dpi color uncompressed TIFF (print materials)

 - 35mm archival microfilm postscan output

-In July 2006, Fran O’Donnell and the Andover-Harvard Theological Library (AHTL) received a letter from the United States Holocaust Memorial Museum (the Museum) asking to explore the possibility of digitizing and microfilming the records of the Unitarian and Universalist Service Committees archived at Harvard Divinity School.
+In July 2006, Fran O’Donnell and the Harvard Divinity School Library (HDSL)* received a letter from the United States Holocaust Memorial Museum (the Museum) asking to explore the possibility of digitizing and microfilming the records of the Unitarian and Universalist Service Committees archived at Harvard Divinity School.
 The Museum, along with the Centre de Documentation Juive Contemporaine (CDJC), France, was prepared to fund the digitization and microfilming efforts in order to make them available to scholars, researchers and the public free of charge.
 Lack of staff, sheer volume—the collection held nearly 300,000 documents and 3,000 photographs—and legalities were but a few issues that required careful consideration.
-Ultimately, O’Donnell and the AHTL deemed the opportunity viable and the detailed planning and action began.
+Ultimately, O’Donnell and the HDSL deemed the opportunity viable and the detailed planning and action began.

 The final scanned records are divided into five general categories:

 Primary considerations included:

 Staffing: Shortly after the decision to proceed was made, the HDSL archives gained a staff position.
 The two archivists were then joined by two other library staff members and a representative from Harvard’s Office of Information Systems, who joined as technical advisor.
 Relatively new to a digitization project of this size, the “brave little band,” as O’Donnell called them, forged ahead.